Street Outreach with a Soul

 Each of these individuals lacks both accessible and sustainable resources for health, and safety.
 More than anything, they lack compassionate support and care.

-- Over 235,000 Canadians experience homelessness in a year, including over 5,000 in Toronto alone (Toronto has the 2nd highest homeless population of any Canadian city).
+- Over 235,000 Canadians experience homelessness in a year, including over 5,000 in Toronto (ranked the 2nd highest homeless population over any Canadian city).

-- Approximately 1,350 chronically homeless people die each year in Canada, with an average life expectancy of 39.
+- Approximately 1,350 chronically homeless people die each year in Canada, with an average life expectancy of 39 years old.

 Ve’ahavta’s Theory of Change